canonical/snapd/docs/package-names.md

 becomes the gaming engine, you will need to be pushed out to a different name.

 ## Open questions
- * Due to developer namespaces not being specified in the manifest files, sideloading multiple lanes for the same app will be convoluted
  * Must finalize what the `APP_ID` is going to be (composed? no devname? etc)
- * How do we avoid clashes with installed packages in core and snaps installed from the store?  (ie., someone uploads a snap named "ls")